stratisco/python-brute-force/README.md

 and if you want to check for something do this
 ```
 def action(line):
-  if line == 'password':
+  if line == 'string':
     print(line)
 ```

-to change the list of characters of this program simply change the variable called charList to something like this _['a', 'b', '2', '1']_ ensure all items in the list are strings. this program also allows for the use of words in your charList.
+to change the list of characters of this program simply change the variable called charList to something like this `['a', 'b', '2', '1']` ensure all items in the list are strings. this program also allows for the use of words in your charList.

-i have set a maximum length for the strings to 100 characters/numbers. if you wish to change the maximum length simply change the _maxLength_ variable
+i have set a maximum length for the strings to 100 characters/numbers. if you wish to change the maximum length simply change the `maxLength` variable

-and if you want to change the starting length of the string change the _startingLength_ varuable
+and if you want to change the starting length of the string change the `startingLength` varuable